coder-ishan/coder-ishan/README.md

 ## About Me

-I'm a passionate developer with a focus on XR (Extended Reality) and Game Development.
-I love creating immersive experiences that blend the virtual and real worlds.
+I'm a passionate developer with a focus on Web Development LLMs and Extended Reality.
+I love creating amazing experiences with code that have a.

 - 🚀 Currently working as Solo Dev and testing multiple technologies.
-- 🌱 Learning and exploring new technologies in XR and game engines.
+- 🌱 Learning and exploring new technologies.
-- 👯 Looking to collaborate on XR projects and innovative game development ideas.
+- 👯 Looking to collaborate on projects and innovative ideas.
-- 💬 Ask me about AR/VR, game development, and software development.
+- 💬 Ask me about software development and LLMs.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ishan-singh-xrdev/) | [Gmail](ishansingh2609@gmail.com)

 ## Tech Stacks